-The Compliance and Permanent Control Department reports to Edmond de Rothschild (France)'s Executive Board and to Edmond de Rothschild (Suisse)'s Group Compliance Officer.
+The Compliance and Permanent Control Department reports to Edmond de Rothschild (France)'s Executive Board and to Edmond de Rothschild (Suisse)'s Group Compliance and Internal Control Officers.

-The main role of the Compliance and Permanent Control Department is to define compliance and AML/CFT (anti-money laundering and combating the financing of terrorism) arrangements, to ensure their implementation and to check their application.
+The main role of the Compliance and Permanent Control Department is to define compliance, internal control and AML/CFT (anti-money laundering and combating the financing of terrorism) arrangements, to ensure their implementation and to check their application.